Iterate and Loop

 data structure of your own, or you might want to write a clause that

-This section describes how to write clauses for iterate.
-Writing a
+This section describes how to write clauses for iterate

 clause is like writing a macro.
 In fact, writing a clause is